xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

 that it seems to vex them to think that the questions upon which they delight to exercise it may ever get finally settled;
 and a positive discovery which takes a favorite subject out of the arena of literary debate is met with ill-concealed dislike.
 This disposition is the very debauchery of thought.

+- **Xie:** Some mathematicians even said, proving Fermat's last theorem kills a chicken that lays the golden egg.

 But the soul and meaning of thought, abstracted from the other elements which accompany it, though it may be voluntarily thwarted, can never be made to direct itself toward anything but the production of belief.

 Thought in action has for its only possible motive the attainment of thought at rest;
 and whatever does not refer to belief is no part of the thought itself.

 And what, then, is belief?